ritikchauhan-01/ecommerce/README.md

 # ecommerce

-In this , I have created the clone of the ecommerce site like flipkart and amazon.
+In this project , I have created the clone of the ecommerce site like flipkart and amazon.

 When the user is logged in .
 We can add items to the cart and checkout the items to our shipping address.